Knowledge Base

 Google values TBT as a crucial metric because it directly impacts user experience.

-According to Google, a total blocking time of less than 200 milliseconds on mobile is a good target.
+According to Google, aim for a Total Blocking Time of under 200 milliseconds for a good user experience.

 Total Blocking Time Scores